About the Journal

 Cost Of Publication

-No page charges: Publication in this journal is free of charge.
+No page charges: Publication in this journal is free of charge, unless the author wants a print version, IDR.
+200,000 per issue for printing costs.

 Frequency Of Publication

-Published 3 times in a year (April, Augustus, and December)
+Published 3 times in a year (April, August, and December)

 Automotive Experiences is an open access journal which means that all content is freely available without charge to the users.
 All open access papers are licensed and distributed under the terms of the Creative Commons Attribution- Non-Commercial 4.0 International License, which permits authors and readers unrestricted use, distribution, and reproduction the material in any medium, provided that the original work is properly cited.
 This is enabled under the terms of Attribution and Non-Commercial usage of the material.